English

 The History of the Japan Tennis Association

-The Japan Tennis Association was originally founded in 1922 as the Nihon Teikyu Kyoukai, a voluntary organization.
-In 1980 it became an incorporated foundation (zaidan houjin) and changed its name to Zaidan Hojin Nihon Tenisu Kyokai, in English the Japan Tennis Association (JTA).
-It then became a public interest incorporated foundation (koueki zaidan houjin) in 2012.
-Its activities are aimed at promoting tennis as a lifetime sport, a competitive sport, and a spectator sport.
+The Japan Tennis Association was originally founded in 1922 as a voluntary organization called the Nihon Teikyu Kyouka.
+In 1980 it became an incorporated foundation (zaidan houjin) and changed its name to (Zaidan Hojin Nihon Tenisu Kyokai) the Japan Tennis Association (JTA).
+Thereafter became a public interest incorporated foundation (koueki zaidan houjin) in 2012 with the aim to promote tennis as a lifetime sport, a competitive sport, and a spectator sport.

 1. Founding of Nihon Teikyu Kyoukai

-Since the introduction of Western-style tennis here, the desire of the Japanese people to interact internationally and to venture onto the global stage has grown steadily stronger.
-(In Japan this was called "hardball tennis" to differentiate it from "softball tennis.")
-Keio University adopted “hardball tennis” in 1913, helping to spread the sport throughout Japan.
+After the introduction of Western-style tennis here, the desire of the Japanese people to interact internationally and to venture onto the global stage grew steadily stronger.
+In order for Japan to compete internationally, it needed to adopt the type of tennis played in the West which was hard ball tennis different from the soft ball tennis that was popular in Japan.
+Keio University adopted “hard ball tennis” in 1913, helping to spread the sport throughout Japan.

 Nihon Teikyu Kyoukai sent the first Japanese team consisting of three players, Kumagai, Shimizu, and Kashio, along with their manager, to the Davis Cup in 1921.
 The team defeated India and Australia, advancing to the Challenge Round (the finals in the current World Group) to play against the US team.
 After this breathtaking finale, Mr. Asabuki and others reorganized the association and launched an official inauguration on March 11, 1922 at the YMCA in Kanda, Tokyo.
-As dividends from the Davis Cup admission fees, the USTA sent US$20,000 to Japan, which served as operating funds for the Association.
+With the sales from the Davis Cup admission fees and the USTA donations of US $20,000, the Association was able to begin operating.

 The first All Japan Tennis Championships, played at the Tokyo Imperial University (the current University of Tokyo) tennis courts, kicked off in September 1922.
 The men’s singles champion was awarded the New York Cup, a trophy donated by the Japan Club in New York for winning the Challenge Round.
 In 1923 the ranking system was introduced.
 There were 20 men’s singles players and 10 doubles players in the All Japan ranking on January 4, 1924.
 The women’s games were introduced from the third All Japan Tennis Championships.
-The first rulebook was issued in 1925 and the tennis balls, with a ball test, were made official in 1927.
+The first competition rule book was issued in 1925 and particular tennis balls, after undergoing ball testing, were made official in 1927.
+However, during WWII, the association as well as the Japan Sports Association were dissolved in 1942 and unified into the government controlled Japan Sports Tennis Association.
+Tennis activities were effectively suspended until the end of the war.

 2. Re-establishing Nihon Teikyu Kyoukai

 Nihon Teikyu Kyoukai was re-established in November 1945 at their annual general meeting.
 The advent of the golden age of professional tennis began when open tennis tournaments were introduced around the world in 1968.
-However, as the Nihon Teikyu Kyoukai was associated with the Japan Amateur Sports Association, the headquarters of amateur sports, the amateur regulations restrained the registration of professional tennis players.
+However, as the Nihon Teikyu Kyoukai (JTA) was associated with the Japan Amateur Sports Association, the headquarters of amateur sports, the amateur regulations could not allow the registration of professional tennis players.
 Finally, the Japan Open, an international open tennis tournament, commenced in 1972, coinciding with a period of rapid economic growth in Japan.
-Tennis became a popular sport among the Japanese due to the large number of overseas tennis athletes making visits to Japan.
-Soon the number of tennis clubs and courts increased and the Nihon Teikyu Kyoukai needed to diversify.
-One of the efforts was to incorporate the association.
+Tennis became a popular sport among the Japanese due to the large number of overseas tennis athletes visiting Japan.
+The popularity of the sport led to the increase of the number of tennis clubs and courts.
+In response to these changes the Nihon Teikyu Kyoukai needed to broaden its activities.
+One of the efforts was to have it recognized as a legal entity which would allow the association to better support the expanding community by organizing events and overlooking the players, clubs and other related activities.

 3. Rebirth as the Japan Tennis Association